Our Student Policies and Procedures

 Enrolling in Other Schools

-When BBA receives a request for student records between school years, the student is withdrawn from the Academy, even if they were enrolled for the upcoming school year.
+When BBA receives notification from the parent that a student is being enrolled in another school or a request for student records is received, the student is withdrawn from the Academy, even if they are currently enrolled unless the parent requests the student disenrollment occur on a specific future date.
 The first request to transfer a student’s record is free; however, there is a fee for subsequent requests.
 Academy graduates who request additional transcripts will be charged a fee.
 Please see the financial section or financial sheet for a schedule of fees.

 Parental Involvement Expectation